luigidifraia/k8s-jenkins-example/README.md

 # Kubernetes CI/CD pipeline example with Jenkins

-This repo takes from where we left in the [k8s-distributed-example](https://github.com/luigidifraia/k8s-distributed-example) repo and assumes a similar base setup, i.e. using MicroK8s 1.18 with ingress, dns and repository components enabled.
+This repo takes from where we left in the [k8s-distributed-example](https://github.com/luigidifraia/k8s-distributed-example) repo and assumes a similar base setup, i.e. using MicroK8s 1.18 with `ingress`, `dns` and `repository` components enabled.

 # TL;DR